iosjerryxiao/mobile-development/introduction.md

 # Introduction

-This is a knowledge base for all members of the mobile team.
+Knowledge base for all members of the mobile team.